mflowgen/mflowgen/docs/ug-stash.rst

 .. note::

-    Only the outputs of a step are stashed by default.
-Saving the outputs is often far smaller compared to saving the entire build of a step.
+    Only the outputs of a node are stashed by default.
+Saving the outputs is often far smaller compared to saving the entire build of a node.
-    You can use the optional ``--all`` flag to save an entire step, including all of its inputs, logs, and intermediate files.
+    You can use the optional ``--all`` flag to save an entire node, including all of its inputs, logs, and intermediate files.
 Note that this can be very slow if there are many small files to copy.

-Now the stash contents show the pre-built synthesis step tagged with a "4d1c23" hash:
+Now the stash contents show the pre-built synthesis node tagged with a "4d1c23" hash:

 .. code:: bash